Skip to main content

 Next steps

-We are likely to know very soon which areas are in the Devolution Priority Programme, and the timetable they will be working to.
-Those areas will have to rapidly establish joint working protocols across councils, and secure sufficient resource (whether internal or external) to deliver the programme at pace.
+The areas in the Devolution Priority Programme are working to an ambitious and challenging timetable.
+Those areas should rapidly establish joint working protocols across councils, and secure sufficient resource (whether internal or external) to deliver the programme at pace.

-Other areas should continue to talk to other councils in their area, to work out the best approach for their areas.
+Other areas requiring local government reorganisation need to submit proposals by 28 November so again, need to work with other councils in their area, to work out the best approach for their areas.
 A well thought through proposal which has a high degree of consensus is much more likely to be attractive to MHCLG than multiple competing proposals which they will need to sit in judgement on.

 Contact us